The Ant64S — Starter Edition

 • State persistence between commands

-This command layer is intentionally designed as a strict subset of the main Ant64 command layer, so software written for Ant64S can run unchanged on the other members of the Ant64 family.
+The command layer is a strict subset of the main Ant64 command layer — software written for Ant64S runs unchanged on all other Ant64 family members.

 Software Model